 Exclusion criteria should be determined before screening begins.
-Common exclusion reasons include publications prior to a specific date, articles not written in English, the wrong type of article (meta-analysis/systematic review, editorial, correspondence, letter to the editor, abstracts), the wrong type of study (in vitro and in vivo studies, retrospective study, cohort study, case series, case study), and too few patients (for example, fewer than 10).
+Common exclusion reasons include the following:

+- Publications prior to a specific date (for instance, January 1, 2000) - Articles not written in English - The wrong type of article (meta-analysis/systematic review, editorial, correspondence, letter to the editor, abstracts, protocol) - The wrong type of study (in vitro and in vivo studies, retrospective study, cohort study, case series, case study) - Too few patients (for example, fewer than 10).